Your liver is a very important organ in the body. The most important jobs of your liver are to:

 - Control the levels of healthy and unhealthy chemicals in your body.
 When you eat or drink, you take in nutrients (like protein, carbohydrates and fats).
 Your liver turns these nutrients into a form that your body can take in.

 - Break down toxins (harmful substances), like drugs or alcohol.
 It either turns the toxins into something safe for your body, or it makes sure the toxins are removed from your body.

 - Helps get rid of old or damaged blood cells

 - Helps get rid of certain fats and take in others

 Hepatitis C and the liver

 Hepatitis C is a disease that attacks the liver.
-It is caused by the hepatitis C virus, which is spread by coming in contact with the blood of a person infected with hepatitis C. The hepatitis C infection can be acute (it happens right away) or chronic (it is on-going).
+It is caused by the hepatitis C virus, which is spread by coming into contact with the blood of a person infected with hepatitis C. The hepatitis C infection can be acute (happen right away) or be chronic (ongoing).

 - A chronic hepatitis C infection happens when the virus stays in your body for a long period of time.
 You can have chronic hepatitis C for many years without realizing it.
-Chronic hepatitis C can sometimes lead to serious damage of the liver or even death.
+Chronic hepatitis C can sometimes lead to serious liver damage or even death.